pymc-labs/pymc-marketing/docs/source/guide/incrementality/mv_its_intro.md

-# Multivariate interrupted time series models for saturated markets
+# Multivariate interrupted time series models

 One modeling approach we could use for causal analysis of product incrementality is the multivariate interrupted time series (MV-ITS) model.
 This model is a generalization of the interrupted time series model (ITS), which is a common approach in causal inference.
 The MV-ITS model allows us to estimate the causal impact of an intervention (e.g., a new product introduction) on multiple outcomes (e.g., sales of multiple products) simultaneously.